The Periodic Table Of The Elements S/D

 Always have time for some noble gases

-underminer of twenty years of excellent contribution to this borad (dan m), Sunday, 28 April 2024 00:00 (one year ago)
+underminer of twenty years of excellent contribution to this borad (dan m), Sunday, 28 April 2024 00:00 (two years ago)

 Also kind of presumptuous to call yourself "noble" tbh.
 Bet the other gases hate those blokes.